dnadan2/Brumhack7.0-assets/README.md

-# Brumhack7.0
+# Brumhack7.0-assets
-Brum hack 7.0 git repository
+Brum hack 7.0 git repository for the assets only.